angular/angular/aio/content/tutorial/toh-pt6.md

 <code-example header="src/app/heroes/heroes.component.html (list of heroes)" path="toh-pt6/src/app/heroes/heroes.component.html" region="list"></code-example>

-To position the delete button at the far right of the hero entry, add some CSS to the `heroes.component.css`.
+To position the delete button at the far right of the hero entry, add some CSS from the [final review code](#heroescomponent) to the `heroes.component.css`.
-You'll find that CSS in the [final review code](#heroescomponent) below.

 Add the `delete()` handler to the component class.

 <code-example header="src/app/heroes/heroes.component.ts (delete)" path="toh-pt6/src/app/heroes/heroes.component.ts" region="delete"></code-example>

 Although the component delegates hero deletion to the `HeroService`, it remains responsible for updating its own list of heroes.
-The component's `delete()` method immediately removes the *hero-to-delete* from that list, anticipating that the `HeroService` will succeed on the server.
+The component's `delete()` method immediately removes the *hero-to-delete* from that list, anticipating that the `HeroService` succeeds on the server.

 There's really nothing for the component to do with the `Observable` returned by `heroService.deleteHero()` **but it must subscribe anyway**.

 <div class="alert is-important">

-If you neglect to `subscribe()`, the service will not send the delete request to the server.
+If you neglect to `subscribe()`, the service can't send the delete request to the server.
 As a rule, an `Observable` *does nothing* until something subscribes.

-Confirm this for yourself by temporarily removing the `subscribe()`, clicking "Dashboard", then clicking "Heroes".
+Confirm this for yourself by temporarily removing the `subscribe()`, clicking **Dashboard**, then clicking **Heroes**.
-You'll see the full list of heroes again.
+This shows the full list of heroes again.

 </div>